 Recommended Marine Conservation Zones for southeast seas

 31 MCZs were recommended to Government in 2011 by representatives of all sea users in the South East.
 Of these, only 9 were put forward by Government for designation in 2013 - shown in red in the map below.
-This included 4 around the Kent coast: Medway Estuary, Thanet Coast, Folkestone Pomerania and Hythe Bay.
-The first three of these have been designated, while a decision on Hythe Bay has been deferred until 2014.
+7 of these were designated in November 2013.
+The Stour and Orwell was removed from the network, while a decision on Hythe Bay has been deferred until 2016.

 Protected areas, including Marine Conservation Zones, form one of the most crucial tools for conserving marine wildlife.

 Eleven key marine wildlife sites in our local Kent seas were identified and recommended to Government in 2011 for designation as Marine Conservation Zones under the Marine and Coastal Access Act 2009.